thomasgalliker/Plugin.FirebasePushNotifications/README.md

 `UseFirebasePushNotifications` has optional configuration parameters which are documented in another section of this document.

 ### API Usage
 `IFirebasePushNotification` is the main interface which handles most of the desired Firebase push notification features.
-This interface is injectable via dependency injection or accessible as a static singleton instance `CrossFirebasePushNotification.Current`.
-We highly encourage you to use the dependency injection approach in order to keep your code testable.
+This interface is injectable via dependency injection or accessible as a static singleton instance `IFirebasePushNotification.Current`.
+We strongly encourage you to use the dependency injection approach in order to keep your code testable.

 The following lines of code demonstrate how the `IFirebasePushNotification` instance is injected in `MainViewModel` and assigned to a local field for later use:
 ```csharp